maddox05/maddox05/README.md

 <a href="https://github.com/maddox05"><img src="https://github-readme-stats.vercel.app/api?username=maddox05&theme=graywhite&show_icons=true" align="right"/></a>

 <!---<a href="https://github.com/maddox05"><img src="https://github-readme-stats.vercel.app/api/top-langs/?username=maddox05&langs_count=8&theme=graywhite" align="right"/></a> --->
 > I'm currently working on a multitude of things, just trying to learn and be a better programmer💻.
-I work on frontend and backend, but my favorite language is python.
+I work on frontend and backend, and my favorite language is python.

 Please <a href="mailto:maddoxpublic@gmail.com">Contact Me</a> if you have any questions about any of my open source projects!